classgraph/classgraph/README.md

 public long classpathContentsLastModifiedTime()
 ```

-If you need more careful change detection than is afforded by checking timestamps, you can also cause the contents of each classfile in a whitelisted package [to be MD5-hashed](https://github.com/lukehutch/fast-classpath-scanner/blob/master/src/main/java/io/github/lukehutch/fastclasspathscanner/utils/HashClassfileContents.java), and you can compare the HashMaps returned across different scans.

 ### 10. Get a list of all whitelisted (and non-blacklisted) classes, interfaces or annotations on the classpath